 Aliens, contacting scientist Adam Penner, inform him that they have been on the moon for twenty thousand years, undetected due to their invisibility, and have now decided to annihilate ...
 See full summary »

-An engineer is hired to plan and oversee the construction of a undersea tunnel between Europe and the US.
-However, certain interests don't want to see the tunnel built and use every means ...
+An engineer is hired to plan the construction of a undersea tunnel between Europe and the US.
+However, certain interests don't want to see the tunnel built and use every means at their ...
 See full summary »

 Engineers Richard McAllan and Frederick Robinson manage to get financial backing for a gigantic project to build a tunnel from England to America.
 His biggest supporter is Varlia Lloyd, daughter of one of the backers, and she uses her influence more than once to keep the project going.
 Mack's wife Ruth is also supportive, although his constantly being away on the tunnel project strains their marriage, and affects his relationship with their son.
 After years of financial skulduggery and physical obstacles under the ocean floor, the tunnel proceeds as Mack's marriage and his friendship with Robbie deteriorate.
 Written by

 One of the plot elements that crops up in the movie is a volcanic area that the tunnelers run into about halfway across the Atlantic.
 This makes sense, as the Mid-Atlantic Ridge is a very active area.
 The neat part in relation to the movie is that while the existence of a "Ridge" on the seafloor was known at the time, it was not known that it was so active.
 It wasn't until the Heezen/Ewing/Tharp mapping of the ocean floor in the 1950s that people discovered that Seismic activity and "Seafloor Spreading" due to magma seepage were going on.
 That was about 20 years after the makers of the film surmised Magma pockets near the Mid-Atlantic.
 See more »